 Amongst the hundreds of Christmas movies I have watched and reviewed I know that I have come across other movies which are very similar to "A Heavenly Christmas" with a story featuring someone, usually an angel, sent down to Earth to help a troubled family and break one of the rules which is no emotional connection.
 What this means is firstly we get lots of cute Christmassy scenes as Eve discovers her love for Christmas and secondly we get Eve only having 7 days to help Max.
-I won't tell you but I have watched plenty of made for TV movies to have thought of a trio of possibilities to deliver a happy ending before one ever comes.
+I won't tell you what happens but I thought of a trio of ways to deliver a happy ending before one ever comes.
 As such despite being a movie with plenty of warmth and a touching side running alongside some humour the familiarity of "A Heavenly Christmas" prevents it from really standing out from the crowd.

 But having said that "A Heavenly Christmas" has something else which lifts it and that of course is the casting.
 There is simply some thing about the combination of Kristin Davis and Eric McCormack which works so well, they just look right together and so when you see them slow dancing to "Have Yourself a Merry Little Christmas" they make you fall in love with them as a couple.
 But on top of this you have Shirley MacLaine as Pearl, Eve's angel overseer, who has this knack of interfering in that comically disapproving way as Eve falls for Max.

 What this all boils down to is that truth be told I wish "A Heavenly Christmas" could have been a bit more original as almost all the parts of it work, especially the casting.
 But the familiarity of the storyline sadly makes it one of those movies where you are guessing how it will come up with a happy ending rather than getting wrapped up in Eve and Max's relationship.